 My investment portfolio and 8 levels of risk

 I did some analysis a few days ago on how my investments are spread and if they’re diversified enough.
 The way I see it, all my investment portfolio could be split into items belonging to 8 different levels of risk.
-From low to high, the level of risk and volatility is directly linked to the potential gains available on each layer.
-Without further ado, here they are.

 Bank deposits and savings account

 This is the most solid layer in my finances.
 Nothing that could happen would make that money disappear.
 If the bank goes bankrupt, my funds up to 100.000 EUR are guaranteed by a fund specially created for this.

 Of course, the interest rates are low.
 So low, that I actually lose money each moment I keep them in there because the rate is a lot lower than inflation.

 I keep my emergency funds here, enough to cover my livings costs for around 6 months.
 I could stretch them to be enough for 1 year if I really needed to.